-Please note that 'additional' independent referees (Chair referees) will be identified and contacted by the Sectional Committee Chair for all short-listed candidates, to ensure that each of candidate receives at least three 'independent' evaluations.
+Please note that 'additional' independent assessors will be identified and contacted by Sectional Committee Chairs for all Stage 1 short-listed candidates, to ensure that each of the candidates under consideration to recommend to Council has at least three 'independent' evaluations.

-There is an opportunity in this section for up to two non-preferred referees to be specified for the Chair's attention (by including the full name, institution and email address in the section provided for non-preferred referees).
-These are individuals that the candidate does not wish to be contacted in relation to their nomination.
+If there is anyone that the candidate does not wish to be contacted in relation to their nomination, there is an opportunity for up to two non-preferred referees to be listed for the Chair's attention (by including the full name, institution and email address in the non-preferred referee section).

-CONFLICTS OF INTEREST FOR REFEREES
+CONFLICTS OF INTEREST | FOR REFEREES